 Fieldwork is the clinical portion of the coursework.
-During this time students are sent to facilities in North Carolina, South Carolina and Virginia.
+During this time students are sent to facilities in North Carolina and South Carolina.
 For Level I Fieldwork there are three placements each one week long in: physical dysfunction, pediatrics and psychosocial community.
 At the end of the coursework there is Level II Fieldwork.
 There are two placements each eight weeks long in: physical dysfunction, pediatrics, geriatrics, psychiatry, hands or work hardening.
 Students need to plan financially for being out-of-town for some of these placements.
 The map shows the location of some of the fieldwork sites.

 Clinical facilities may require criminal background checks, drug screenings, credit checks, and/or proof of US citizenship prior to or during participation in the clinical portion of a program.
 Any expenses associated with these requirements are the responsibility of the student.
 Pending the outcome, clinical facilities may deny a student the opportunity to complete the clinical portion of a program.
 A student who is unable to complete the clinical portion of a program will not be able to graduate.